-Tuna Dynamite is a crunchy, spicy finger food made of long green chili or Siling Haba, stuffed with corned tuna and cheese and wrapped with spring roll wrappers.
+Tuna Dynamite is a crunchy, spicy finger food popular in Philippines, made by frying a spring roll stuffed with green chili or Siling Haba, tuna and cheese.
 It is perfect as appetize or finger foods for special occasions.

 Dynamite Sticks, also known as Dynamite Rolls, Chili Cheese Sticks or Dynamite Spring Rolls, is one of my favorite finger foods now.
 Oh, don’t worry.
 Dynamite is just a term we used for this recipe, but this is absolutely non-explosive.
 This crunchy, tasty and a little bit spicy finger food is a perfect partner for beer.
 Filled with ground meat (any kind of meat) and cheese, this can make any inuman session an interesting one.

 Prepping the Chilies: Most of the pungency or spiciness of the chili comes from the pith and seeds.
 To reduce it and make it bearable to eat (unless you want it REALLY SPICY), remove the seeds by scraping.
 Wear gloves when prepping the chilies especially when doing in large batch.